M4700F/Honeypot/README.md

 - Kibana dashboards summarizing top attacker countries, most-attempted credentials, and attack timing patterns
 - Deeper fake-shell interaction to log post-connection behavior (though this honeypot only ever rejects auth, so this would be a design change)
 - Correlating observed IPs against public threat-intel feeds (e.g. AbuseIPDB)
+- ASN lookup (MaxMind GeoLite2-ASN) alongside city/country, to distinguish residential-ISP traffic from datacenter/hosting/VPN traffic even where the specific person can't be identified

 ## Credits